What Are New York City Tenant Rights?

 As of 2019, landlords can only collect a security deposit equal to just one month's rent.

-If any amount is being withheld for repairs, landlords are required to submit a detailed list of deductions made for repairs.
+If any amount is being withheld for repairs, landlords must submit a detailed list of deductions made for repairs.

-As of February 2020, broker fees are currently being re-negotiated after a New York judge temporarily blocked a new state rule barring brokers from charging broker fees which amount to close to 15 percent of an annual lease.
+As of February 2020, broker fees are being re-negotiated after a New York judge temporarily blocked a new state rule barring brokers from charging broker fees that amount to close to 15 percent of an annual lease.

 To learn more about money upfront, read What is a Security Deposit?